alkoclick/alkoclick.github.io/words/Google Technical Writing Course.md

-The Google technical writing course is avaible [here](https://developers.google.com/tech-writing/overview).
+The Google technical writing course is available [here](https://developers.google.com/tech-writing/overview).
 I took it during March '23 while working at [Miro](Miro.md)

 ## Notes on Technical Writing One